 Do Mud Daubers Sting or Bite You?

-Mud daubers are not typically aggressive towards humans, but they can deploy a sting.
-It is improbable that they sting you or animals outside of potential prey such as spiders – even if you disturb their nest.
+Mud daubers are not typically aggressive toward humans, but they can deploy a sting.
+It is improbable that they sting you or animals outside of potential prey, such as spiders – even if you disturb their nest.

 If a mud dauber does happen to sting you, it will be painful but should not require extra medical attention unless you have an allergic reaction.

 Seeing a significant amount of mud daubers is the unmistakable sign of infestation in your home, but you can likely get out in front of it by looking for these warning signs: